gambitph/Stackable/src/modules/advanced-responsive/readme.md

-# Block Separator Module
+# Advanced Responsive Module

-Adds the ability for a block to have a top and bottom separators.
+Adds a Responsive panel for turning on/off the block in different screen sizes.

 # Developer Notes